MauriceZilian/Cybersecurity__NIST/README.md

 ---

-## 📘 Working Sample in English
+## 📘 Work Sample in English

-This working sample was created as part of my preparation for a dual study program in Computer Science with a focus on cybersecurity.
+This work sample was created as part of my preparation for a dual study program in Computer Science with a focus on cybersecurity.
 It simulates an ICMP flood DDoS attack and demonstrates how to respond using the structure of the NIST Cybersecurity Framework.

 ### 🎯 Objective